 Bronglais may be a small hospital, but it’s the only one in Mid-Wales, the more funding is cut for places like that?
 Well it doesn’t take a genius to see that people will suffer.

 And us?
 We’re mostly back to normal.
 I’m not sure I’m quite back to being on top of the washing, but that’s my fault for having five children, I probably never will be.

 There are many poisonous plants, it’s worth knowing what they look like.
 It’s not about panicking anyone, just about being sensible.
 It’s just not worth the risk of having them in close proximity to small children.
-They may look stunning, but you could wait a few years before planting them in your garden, maybe?
+They may look stunning, but you could wait a few years before planting them in your garden, just to be safe.

-If your child does vomit, and there are leaves in it, and they’ve been outside then it’s always better to be safe than sorry, but do remember that it’s very rare that any child is daft enough to keep on eating something that tastes utterly vile, it’s very rare indeed to have an Esme, and for all the difficulties along the way, I am so very glad that we do.
+If your child does vomit, and there are leaves in it, and they’ve been outside then it’s always better to be safe than sorry, but do remember that it’s very rare that any child is daft enough to keep on eating something that tastes utterly vile, it’s very rare indeed to have an Esme.
+And I am so very glad that we do.